DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-11"></a>
 **11 - How can _votes_ be crypto assets?
 Doesn’t that empower the rich to have more impact over decision-making processes?**

 Votes are crypto assets in the same way paper ballots are assets - an instrument of counting votes within a system maintained by the public.
-It is important to remember that attaching value to a vote is not new: voting has always cost money, at both the individual and the institutional level.
+Attaching value to a vote is not new: voting has always cost money, at both the individual and the institutional level.
 From the act of casting a vote to the process of structuring a democracy, voting is a right exercisable only through the administration of a system of services (including design, production, distribution, collection, tabulation, analysis and storage), that must be paid for.
 These costs are understood by citizens less explicitly than implicitly: historically, with analogue voting systems this payment has been made indirectly through coercive taxation.

-The *vote* token offers an alternative to an historically unfair connection between money and decision-making.
+The *vote* token offers an alternative to an historically inequitable connection between money and decision-making.
 We are granting votes as a right that is distributed through a Universal Basic Income mechanism, and we introduce cryptographically enabled equality through a calculation that ensures all members receive an equal allocation of votes, despite the date in which they join the network.
 Those mechanisms are aimed at creating an environment in which members are not vulnerable to coercion due to lack of liquidity, induced scarcity and forced debt.

 Finally, it is true that under certain organizational configurations one might have more decision-making power than others by owning more votes.
 Sovereign software is elastic in the sense that it allows for different organizational configurations that can serve a democracy.
 If the intent is to allow each member to cast one vote per decision, the organization can establish that, in the same way that it can establish a system more similar to our legacy where the richest have more influence. *The key difference is that, unlike legacy systems, within Sovereign there are no coercion mechanisms forcing citizens to participate in any specific organization, especially one that they deem unfair.* And by distributing a Universal Basic Income of tokens with the Equality mechanism, citizens are not only uncoerced but also have an equitable political and economical starting point - what we see as a fundamental building block for a healthy democracy.